Leniolabs/layoutit-grid/README.md

 ## Creators

-Layoutit grid is crafted with love by [Leniolabs](https://leniolabs.com/).
+Layoutit grid is crafted with love by [Leniolabs](https://leniolabs.com/) and a growing community of contributors.
 We build digital experiences with your ideas.
 [Get in touch!](https://leniolabs.com/#contact)